kellnerd/userscript-bundler/README.md

 	export default metadata;
 	```

+6. If you want to include additional documentation besides the brief userscript description in the generated README, there are two possibilities (which are not mutually exclusive):
+	1. Specify your userscript's features in the `EnhancedUserscriptMetadata.features` property (in `example.meta.js`).
+	2. Create a Markdown file with the same basename in your documentation folder (`doc/example.md`).

-6. *(Optional)* Create a new module which serves as entry point of your bookmarklet in your bookmarklet source folder, e.g. `exampleBookmarklet.js`:
+7. *(Optional)* Create a new module which serves as entry point of your bookmarklet in your bookmarklet source folder, e.g. `exampleBookmarklet.js`:

 	```js
 	/**